Data

 • Language systems are tailored to process language, focusing on understanding, translating, and interacting with human languages.
 Examples include chatbots, machine translation tools like Google Translate, and sentiment analysis algorithms that can detect emotions in text.

 • Multimodal systems are artificial intelligence frameworks that integrate and interpret more than one type of data input, such as text, images, and audio.
-ChatGPT-4 is an example of a multimodal system, as it has the capability to process and generate responses based on both textual and visual inputs.
+ChatGPT-4 is an example of a multimodal model, as it has the capability to process and generate responses based on both textual and visual inputs.

 • Speech systems are dedicated to handling spoken language, serving as the backbone of voice assistants and similar applications.
 They recognize, interpret, and generate spoken language to interact with users.